lee00206/-MVtec_AD-anomaly-detection/README.md

 If you would like to know more about the competition, please refer to the following link:
 https://dacon.io/competitions/official/235894/overview/description

-Briefly, the task is to classify an extremely imbalanced images into 88 classes in which the label is composed of class-state pairs.
+Briefly, the task is to classify an extremely imbalanced image dataset into 88 classes in which the label is composed of class-state pairs.
 To solve this problem, we used Efficientnet and Resnext as a backbone with different training methods (e.g. one-class self-supervised learning, arcFace loss, and  label smoothing).
 We also blended the model weights and prediction results based on the validation results and hypothesis.